 Whether it’s for playing cards or preparing s’mores, having a lantern at your campsite is essential.
 The good news is that there are so many compact and affordable options.

-I recently purchased this solar powered, collapsible, water resistant lantern by SUAOKI for under $20.
+I recently purchased this solar powered, collapsible, water resistant lantern for under $20.
 It’s got a backup USB charging port.

 If you want a more traditional style, this 4-pack of lanterns is battery powered with LEDs, waterproof and compact.